-It is legitimate to raise the question of the relevance of an approach based on archives of past situations in a context of climate change.
+It is also legitimate to raise the question of the relevance of an approach based on archives of past situations in a context of climate change.
 The first potential issue is a possible change in atmospheric circulation.
 [Philipp et~al.(2007)Philipp, Della-Marta, Jacobeit, Fereday, Jones, Moberg, and Wanner] observed certain trends in the synoptic atmospheric circulation over Europe, but with moderate frequencies.
 Moreover, the basic laws governing the atmosphere behavior will not be transformed [Hewitson and Crane(1996)].
 The assumption is that a large part of local climate change will result from changes in intensity, frequency and persistence of synoptic variables, but with other characteristics substantially similar to the present situation [Hewitson and Crane(1996)].
 Thus, if the archive of weather situations is long enough, it is reasonable to assume that a large part of future situations is already represented, even those whose frequency will change under different climatic conditions [Wetterhall(2005)].
-In addition, climate change is relatively slow, and through continuous updating of the archive, the AM will incorporate new information progressively with no big discontinuity.
+In addition, climate change is relatively slow, and through continuous updating of the archive, the AM will incorporate new information progressively with no strong discontinuity.
+However this may plea in favor of the approach proposed by Bendaoud for defining the potential candidates to analogy: instead of considering a fixed period of two months before and after the target dates, one would prefer to select candidates that have approximately the same range of temperature.
+(BenDaoud…)

 2 Software basics